 Americans United is a nonpartisan educational organization dedicated to preserving the constitutional principle of church-state separation.
 The primary mission of the San Diego Chapter is to provide a grassroots presence for the education and advocacy work of the national organization and to actively defend religious liberty in the local community.

 Formerly known as the New Atheists of East County, this is a social group for atheists that live and play in East County.
 Atheists, humanists, agnostics and all freethinkers are welcome.
 Our goal is to provide a social outlet for freethinkers living east of Route 15 including but not limited to El Cajon, La Mesa, Lemon Grove, Santee, Lakeside, Jamul, Spring Valley, and Alpine.
-Our events comprise all facets of social connection and are membership driven: hiking, exploring new restaurants, play readings, horror movie night, game night, music events, humanitarian events, sports, rodeos, book discussions.
+Our events comprise all facets of social connection and are membership driven.
 The only limitations are our own creativity.
-It is a diverse group and there is something for everyone.
 In this conservative part of San Diego it is often difficult to find like-minded people.
-You are not alone.
 So bring your positive energy and make the East County Heathens part of your social life.
 We look forward to meeting you.

 While encouraging the advancement of Humanist philosophy and principles, we like to stretch your minds and your smiles!
 We are dedicated to providing interesting educational and social events for adults and families that will promote critical thinking, the pursuit of justice, personal acts of compassion, and community service.
 Our Humanist Chaplain is available to assist with celebrations and memorials.
 Like us on facebook, follow our tweets, and learn more about HFSD and humanism at our website.